cbrassil2/GbyD/README.md

 1. The name of the course which can be called "course", "Course", "class", or "Class"
 2. The course term which can be called "term", "Term", "AMIS", or "Amis_Term_Code"
 3. The grade given which must be called "grade", "Grade", "Letter_Grade", or "letter_grade"
-4. The semester of the course which must be called "semester", "Semester", "year_and_semester" or "Year_and_semester"
+4. The semester of the course which must be called "semester", "Semester", "year_and_semester" or "Year_and_Semester"

 The columns for course and grade are required for the report to generate correctly!